-The second data processing task involved entering the redistribution percentages, personal confidence levels and weights assigned to the other estimators at the table from the redistribution worksheets.
-Redistribution percentages were recorded in an MS Excel spreadsheet with one record created for each value recorded on the worksheets.
-Personal confidence levels and weights given to associated estimators were entered in separate spreadsheets.
+The second data processing task involved entering the redistribution percentages, personal confidence levels and weights assigned to the other estimators at the table from the redistribution worksheets (Figure 4).
+Redistribution percentages were recorded in an MS Excel spreadsheet (Appendix 6 and Appendix 7) with one record created for each value recorded on the worksheets (6240 metallic and mineral 2681 industrial records).
+Personal confidence levels and weights given to associated estimators were entered in separate spreadsheets (Appendix 8 and Appendix 9).
 All this data was imported into an MS Access Database where a series of queries were used to calculate a weighted average redistribution percentage for each deposit model in each sub-tract.
-These percentages were then applied to existing Level 1 estimates of the number of undiscovered deposits at the 99, 90, 50, 10 and 1 confidences levels and new estimates completed as part of this project to give a new set of redistributed values for each sub-tract-deposit model combination.
+Appendix 10 and Appendix 11 show a comparison of the average raw and weighted percentages calculated for each sub-tract and deposit model.
+These percentages were then applied to existing Level 1 estimates of the number of undiscovered deposits at the 99, 90, 50, 10 and 1 confidences levels and new estimates completed as part of this project (Tables 3 and 4) to give a new set of redistributed values for each subtract-deposit model combination (Files Appendix 12 and Appendix 13).

-Once the estimated number of undiscovered deposits at the 5 confidence levels had been tabulated for each of the tracts and sub-tracts in the project area, this data was reformatted for input into the Mark3B resource simulator.
+estimated Once the number of deposits undiscovered at the 5 confidence levels had been tabulated for each of the tracts and sub-tracts in the project area, this data was reformatted for input into the Mark3B resource simulator (Appendix_14).
 The input required to run the simulator includes the tract number, deposit model number, number of iterations to perform, number of confidence levels to use and the estimated number of undiscovered deposits at each of the confidence levels.
-Since the tract names are too long for input into the simulator a key number was created for each tract and subtract deposit numbers used by the simulator correspond to the names of a series of files containing commodity, grade and tonnage information used in the Monte Carlo simulation process.
+Since the tract names are too long for input into the simulator a key number was created for each tract and subtract (see Appendix 13).
+The deposit numbers used by the simulator correspond to the names of a series of files containing commodity. grade and tonnage information (Table 2) used in the Monte Carlo simulation process.
+For this project the number of iterations for each tract-deposit model combination was set at 2000 and estimation data was entered for the 90, 50 and 10 percent confidence levels.
+The input file used to run the simulator in batch mode is shown in Appendix 14 and Appendix 15 describes the simulator operation and input options.
+The output from the simulator is written to a comma-delimited, ASCII text file (SIMTOT.ALL).
+Each record has the tract number, deposit, number, commodity name and predicted tonnes for the mean and 90, 50, 10, 5 and 1 percent confidence levels.
+One of the problems that were recognized after the first run of the simulator involved the rounding off the number of undiscovered deposits entered as input to the nearest whole number.
+For example, for two adjacent tracts (or sub-tracts) estimates for the number of undiscovered deposits of a specific deposit model at the 90, 50 and 10 confidence levels might be entered as 0.5, 1.5, 2.5 and 0.51, 1.51 and 2.51 respectively.
+The simulator program would round these numbers to 0, 1, 2 and 1, 2, 3 respectively and the